gorenje/millieons.org/w/cuckoo.md

 How many followers on various social media platforms would *@reallyReallyRealJesus* require for the conscious world to take notice of his return?
 We have not come far in two thousand years of consumer based spirituality.

-Spirituality which gives one water but does not reveal where the stream is, makes one depended on their teachings.
-Each time when one is thirsty, one comes back to be given that glass filled with water.
-Be aware of the teachings you receive, are your teachers teaching you how to be independent or are your teachers making you dependent?
+Spirituality which gives one a glass of water but does not reveal where the stream is, makes one depended on their teachings.
+Every time when one is thirsty, one comes back to be given another glass of water.
+Be awake to the teachings you are receiving: are your teachers teaching to be independent or are your teachers making you dependent on the water they are giving you?

 You yourself can be your own loving God.